Abhav04/Rock-Paper-Scissors-Arduino/README.md

 - The result is displayed using the **LED display**.
 - Game logic is implemented using Arduino IDE.
 -
-- ## Getting Started
+## Getting Started
-1. Clone or download this repository.
+- Clone or download this repository.-
-2. Open the `.ino` file in **Arduino IDE**.
+- Open the `.ino` file in **Arduino IDE**.
-3. Connect the components as per the code.
+- Connect the components as per the code.
-4. Upload the sketch to your **Arduino Nano**.
+- Upload the sketch to your **Arduino Nano**.
-5. Power up the board and start playing.
+- Power up the board and start playing.